 Yvonne has also passed the FINRA Series 6, 7, 63, and 65 exams.
 She earned a Master of Arts degree at New School University and a Bachelor of Science degree at the University of Puerto Rico.
 Yvonne completed the Women’s Leadership Institute certificate program at the Hartford Seminary and Education for Ministry (EfM) from the School of Theology, The University of the South.

 At the 79th General Convention of The Episcopal Church, Yvonne was elected to the Board of Trustees of the fourteen-billion-dollar Church Pension Group and serves on the Audit Committee and the Benefits Policy Committee.
-She is also on the Board of Trustees of The Church Club of New York.
+She is also on the Board of Trustees of The Church Club of New York and is a vice president.
 Yvonne was appointed to the Board of Trustees of the prestigious American College of Financial Services, the oldest and largest academic accrediting organization serving the financial services industry.
-She has also served as a Trustee of The Cathedral School of Saint John the Divine as well as on the Board of Directors of the Society of Financial Service Professionals.
-Yvonne has also been a member of the board of the Diocesan Episcopal Church Women, and the Standing Committee.
+She has also served as a Trustee of The Cathedral School of Saint John the Divine and the Board of Directors of the Society of Financial Service Professionals.
+Yvonne has also been a member of the board of the Diocesan Episcopal Church Women and the Diocesan Council.
 Yvonne was elected Lay Representative to the Province II Council in April 2018.

 Appointed by the Archbishop of Canterbury to the Advisory Council of the Anglican Communion Office at the United Nations, Yvonne volunteered to attend UN meetings, attending the Financing for Development Forum in Doha, Qatar.
 Currently, she represents Africa Development Interchange Network, promoting sustainable development, at the United Nations.
 Yvonne is a member of the Executive Committee of the NGO Committee on the Status of Women.
 She is active in other NGOs and was the co-chair of the NGO Committee on Sustainable Development-NY.
 She is active in New York City for CEDAW (Convention on the Elimination of all Forms of Discrimination Against Women) Act working closely with the Commission on Gender to end all forms of discrimination against women.

-In the Episcopal Diocese of New York, Yvonne is a member of the Diocesan Council and the Task Forces Against Human Trafficking and Domestic Violence.
-As chair of the Diocese’s Companion Diocese Committee and later the chair of the Global Mission Commission, Yvonne fostered international mission outreach connections in congregations.
-She has traveled internationally, especially in Africa and India, to strengthen bonds among congregations and to help develop anti-poverty programs.
+In the Episcopal Diocese of New York, Yvonne is a member of the Standing Committee, the Task Force Against Human Trafficking, and the Task Force on Domestic Violence and Sexual Abuse.
+As chair of the Diocese’s Companion Diocese Committee and later the Global Mission Commission’s chair, Yvonne fostered international mission outreach connections in congregations.
+She has traveled internationally, especially in Africa and India, to strengthen bonds among congregations and help develop anti-poverty programs.

 Yvonne was awarded the Society of Financial Service Professionals’ Paul S. Mills Scholarship, recognizing her lifelong commitment to education, voluntarism and ethics.
 The Council of the City of Philadelphia honored and recognized Yvonne with a Citation, dated May 9, 2018, “for her commitment to the advancement of women and girls in the United States and abroad.”